anderson-alves-sa/code-evolution-insights/README.md

 ## Usage

-After installing the dependencies, in the project folder, execute ```cargo run``` to start the project.
+After installing the dependencies, in the project folder, execute ```cargo run -- --after YYYY-MM-DD --before YYYY-MM-DD --path <path-to-git-repo>``` to start the project.
-* The path to the project to be analysed is still hardcoded in main.rs, as well as the analisys period.
-Need to be extracted as arguments

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.